mmistakes/jekyll-theme-skinny-bones/CV/index.md

 ### Book chapters, Reports, and Other publications.
 * 2016 **Daoud, Adel** and Kohl, Sebastian, How Much Do Sociologists Write About Economic Topics?
 Using Big-Data to Test Some Conventional Views in Economic Sociology, 1890 to 2014.
-MPIfG Discussion Paper [peer-reviewed]
+[MPIfG Discussion Paper 16/7](http://www.mpifg.de/pu/mpifg_dp/dp16-7.pdf) [peer-reviewed]
 * 2015 **Daoud, Adel** and Kohl, Sebastian, Is there a New Economic Sociology Effect?
 A Topic Model on the Economic Orientation of Sociology, 1890 to 2014.
 Working Paper 20/2015, Department of Economics, The New School For Social Research.
 [Link](http://www.economicpolicyresearch.org/econ/2015/NSSR_WP_202015.pdf)
 * 2015	**Daoud, Adel**, Halleröd, Björn, and Guha-Sapir, Debarati.
 Quality of Government and the Relationship between Natural Disasters and Child Poverty: A Comparative Analysis.
 MPIfG Discussion Paper 15/5.
 [Link](http://www.mpifg.de/pu/mpifg_dp/dp15-5.pdf)
 * 2015 	**Daoud, Adel**. (with Fazil Moradi, Roukaya Ibrahim, Shailen Nandy), “Iraq”, The SAGE Encyclopedia of World Poverty, Second Edition, edited by Joanne Steinberg.
 [Link](https://us.sagepub.com/en-us/nam/the-sage-encyclopedia-of-world-poverty/book242656)